Today’s Wonder of the Day was inspired by Caleb from , . Caleb Wonders, “why is there leap year” Thanks for WONDERing with us, Caleb!

 Long, long ago, though, smart astronomers figured out that it actually takes Earth a little bit longer than 365 days to travel around the Sun.
 Measuring precisely, they determined that one trip around the Sun actually takes 365.242 days (or 365 days, 5 hours, 48 minutes and 46 seconds, to be exact).

-That means a year should actually be 365 and almost one-quarter days long.
-Since that would be very difficult to manage on a calendar, the ancient Egyptians came up with the idea of adding a day every four years to keep the calendar year on track with the solar year.
+That means a year should actually be 365 and almost one-fourth days long.
+That would be very difficult to manage on a calendar, so the ancient Egyptians came up with the idea of combining four one-fourth days into one day and adding that one day to the calendar every four years to keep the calendar year on track with the solar year.

 This extra day is called Leap Day.
 The year in which it occurs is called a Leap Year, since it has 366 days and helps the calendar leap one day forward to stay on track with Earth's journey around the Sun.